 Access to drinking water throughout the day gives students an opportunity to stay hydrated which may improve their cognitive function (readiness to learn), dental and physical health.
 When children drink more water, they consume fewer calories from sugar-sweetened beverages and increase their energy levels and ability to concentrate.

-- Keep small pitchers or jugs of water in the classroom and take them to the playground and allow children to pour water into reusable or disposable cups when thirsty.
+It is best to encourage students to carry water bottles during the school day.
+If possible keep small pitchers or jugs of water in the classroom and take them to the playground.
+This will allow children to pour water into reusable or disposable cups when thirsty.

 - Use child-sized pitchers so children can enhance their motor skills while pouring water for themselves.